rvdz/hapycolor/docs/source/filters.rst

 How to add a color filter?
 --------------------------
-In order to add a custom filter, a class inheriting from :class:base.Filter should be implemented in the filters module.
+In order to add a custom filter, a class inheriting from :class:`hapycolor.filters.base.Filter` should be implemented in the filters module.
-Its main method, "apply" takes in a :class:Palette and should output another `hapycolor.Palette`.
+Its main method, "apply" takes in a :class:`hapycolor.Palette` and should output another :class:`hapycolor.Palette`.
 In addition, in order to enable it, the module's name should be added in the "Filters" section of the configuration file, coupled with a value representing the complexity of the algorithm.
-At runtime, hapycolor searches for classes stored in the provided modules that inherits from :class:base.Filter and whose name is a PascalCase version of the respective module (which should be named in snake_case, but you already know that, I hope).
-Maybe, in a near future, this last constraint could be removed.
+At runtime, hapycolor searches for classes stored in the provided modules that inherits from :class:`hapycolor.filters.base.Filter` and whose name is a PascalCase version of the respective module
+(which should be named in snake_case, but you already know that, I hope).

+.. note:: Maybe, in a near future, this last constraint could be removed.